Cargill/splinter/examples/gameroom/README.md

     **Note:** To run Gameroom with experimental features enabled, set an environment variable in your shell before running the command above.
 For
-    example: `export 'CARGO_ARGS=-- --features experimental'`.
+    example: `export 'CARGO_ARGS= --features experimental'`.
 To go back to building with default features, unset the environment variable:
     `unset CARGO_ARGS`